azizzaeny/composable/readme.md

 ## Composable

-> Composable aims to help you to "compose" or build solutions by combining smaller, modular parts.

-Composable is a collection of reusable functions to solve programming problems through composition.
-It provides a toolkit for general-purpose functional programming, covering patterns, side-effect handling, and data structure algorithms.
+Composable is a collection of reusable utility functions to solve programming problems.
+Provides a toolkit for general-purpose functional programming, covering patterns, side-effect handling, and data structure algorithms.

 ### Core Packages